 Welcome to Bridgeport Reservoir Marina and Campground.
 Classic camping and fishing with excellent views of the mountains and lake We have developed tent and campervan sites right on the water.
 Lies within the Toiyabe National Forest area and near two distinct hot springs.
 The lake is great for fishing in the spring through fall.
 In proximity to great river and stream fishing as well.
 30 minutes or 31 miles to Tioga pass into Yosemite National Park.
 Plenty of mountain biking and 4x4 trails access.
 Bodie Ghost Town is very close as well.

 Some things to be aware of are that this is high desert climate, with little to moderate tree coverage.
 Imagine it is much like Joshua Tree National Park or Alabama Hills camping area.
 The elevation is 6,400 feet (1,950 meters).
-There are no biting insects, but there are many harmless flying insects flying around here.
+There are many harmless flying insects flying around here.
 They are called Chironomidae, and the fish love to eat them.

 - Check in: After 2PM